All MSUB affiliated events & activities must have a COVID-19 Plan.

 resulting from the COVID-19 health crisis.
 Eligible expenses include but are not limited

-to food, housing, course materials, technology, health care, and childcare.
+to food, housing, course materials, technology, health care, tuition, fees, and childcare.

-As a student enrolled at Montana State University Billings during the Spring 2021
+As a student enrolled at Montana State University Billings during Summer 2021 you

-(FAFSA), you could be eligible for a CARES Act grant provided through the Higher Education
+could be eligible for CARES/CRSSA funds provided through the Higher Education Emergency

-Emergency Relief Fund.
-Complete the Spring application as soon as possible, as this grant can help provide you with some financial relief.
+Relief Fund.
+Complete the CARES/CRSSA ACT Summer application as soon as possible, as this grant can help provide you with some financial relief.

 What does the Yellowjacket Emergency Pantry offer?